How Are Package Inserts Organized

 Common Mistakes or Misunderstandings

 One common misunderstanding about package inserts is that they are only relevant for prescription medications.
-In reality, over-the-counter drugs and medical devices also come with detailed package inserts that contain important information.
+That said, in reality, over-the-counter drugs and medical devices also come with detailed package inserts that contain important information.
 Another misconception is that all the information in a package insert applies to every individual.
 It's crucial to understand that the insert provides general information, and individual circumstances may require consultation with a healthcare professional.

 FAQs